usamec/cntk-rs/README.md

 Build scripts are not ready yet, might not work outside of 64bit linux.

+Also library is probably not an idiomatic Rust.

 ## Building and installing

 You need to have CNTK-2.2 installed and paths to includes and library files in